elado/reuse-promise/README.md

 ## Purpose

+> **TL;DR** - Prevent from a unique async process (function that returns a promise) to run more than once concurrently by temporarily caching the promise until it's resolved/rejected.

-When a function returns a promise and it's being called from multiple places in the app, new promises are being instantiated, and multiple async operations are be executed.
+When a function returns a promise and it's being called from multiple places in the app, new promises are being instantiated, and multiple async operations are going to be executed.

 A common case is a function that gets an `articleId` and returns a promise that calls API.
 This function can be called from multiple places, each time will create a new promise and will issue a new request.
 This is usually not desired: